KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## Contact info.
-For more details about this project, feel free to reach out to me
+For more details about this project, feel free to reach out to me at katherinemossdeveloper@gmail.com or my account on [LinkedIn](https://www.linkedin.com/pub/katherine-moss/3/b49/228) .
-at katherinemossdeveloper@gmail.com or [LinkedIn](https://www.linkedin.com/pub/katherine-moss/3/b49/228).
+My time zone is EST in the U.S.

 [back to top](#content)